English

 RSL Diploma in Creative Music Industries

-The Purcell School plans to introduce the RSL Level 3 Diploma in Creative Music Industries as a two-year Sixth Form pathway for students aged 16-19 (Years 12 and 13) from September 2026, subject to demand.
-As the UK’s oldest specialist music school, Purcell would be the only specialist music school currently offering this industry-focused qualification.
+From September 2026, The Purcell School will offer the RSL Level 3 Diploma in Creative Music Industries as a two-year Sixth Form pathway for students aged 16–19 (Years 12 and 13).
+As the UK’s oldest specialist music school, Purcell is the only specialist music school currently offering this industry-focused qualification.

 The RSL Diploma is a nationally recognised vocational course designed to reflect the realities of today’s music industry.
 It offers a practical, project-based alternative to traditional academic routes, with assessment through coursework rather than exams.